mlanser/f451-piENVIRO/README.md

 - [enviroplus-python](https://github.com/pimoroni/enviroplus-python/) — only install if you have a physical Enviro+ device
 - [adafruit-io](https://pypi.org/project/adafruit-io/) — only install if you have an account with the Adafruit IO service

-NOTE: You can run this app in demo mode on (almost) any device even without the Enviro+.
+NOTE: You can run this app in demo mode on (almost) any device, even without the Enviro+.
 It will then create random numbers and can send output to the `logger` when log level is `DEBUG` or when `--debug` flag is used.

 ### Installing from GitHub using `pip`